Planned unit development: Current definitions

 PUD is a means of land regulation that promotes large scale, site-specific, mixed-use land development.
-PUDs are a very flexible form of zoning, as compared to Euclidean zoning, in that PUDs promotes innovative and creative design, can promote environmental conservation and affordable housing, clustering and increased density.
+PUDs are a very flexible form of zoning, as compared to single-use zoning, in that they promote innovative and creative design and can encourage environmental conservation as well as affordable housing, clustering, and increased density.
 Where appropriate, this type of development promotes: